 \In this class, an A+ is a rare distinction indicating exceptional work.
 If no students score above 990 points, then the cutoff for the grade of A+ will be lowered.
-Historically, several students each year have earned more than 990 points; the highest score ever was 999/1000.

 Class intro survey.
-You will fill out a survey before class starts, and we'll use your (anonymous) responses to illustrate many of the effects we discuss throughout the course.
-To receive full points for the intro survey, you must complete it before the beginning of the second class meeting (Thursday, January 24, at 11:40 am).
+You will fill out a survey before class starts, and we'll use your (anonymous) responses to illustrate many of the effects we discuss in the course.
+To receive full points for the intro survey, you must complete it before the beginning of the second class meeting (January 23, 11:40 am).